leanderhoedt/employee_happiness/README.md

 #TypeScript
 I implemented the backend in TypeScript, to just try it.
 The front-end is implemented in JavaScript, because it types faster :)

+#Authentication

+Used JWT and store token in cookie (even though this is not the most ideal solution) Only used access_token for now, and set it large enough to work

+#Improvements
+* Error page
+* Create Swagger
+* Error handling
+* Extend tests (api, middlewares, ...)